Published December 07, 2012

 Under the scheme, Athens aims to spend 10 billion euros of borrowed money to buy back bonds far below their nominal value, in a bid to cut debt by a net 20 billion euros.

 Banking sources earlier said the banks had asked their boards to approve selling back as much as their entire holdings.
-Smaller Attica bank's
+Smaller Attica bank's board also approved participation.

 "The proposals by banks to their boards were positive on the buyback offer, asking for approval to participate by up to 100 percent," said one banker, who declined to be named.